-Ten years ago sociologists at the University of Minnesota did a research study which discovered that among a list of racial and religious minority groups atheists were the most disliked group of people in America.
+Ten years ago sociologists at the University of Minnesota conducted a research study that discovered that among a list of racial and religious minority groups in America atheists were the most disliked group of people.

 According to one atheist writer for the website Patheos,

 “the journal Social Forces, shows that, despite the demographic trends showing an increase in those who are religiously unaffiliated, atheists are still really, really unpopular… those results are still surprising given all the progress we’ve made over the past decade… this is a stigma that continues to haunt us and we’ll have to keep working to get rid of it.”
 (2).

 “The findings of this most recent survey support the argument that atheists are persistent cultural outsiders in the United States because they are perceived to have rejected cultural values and practices understood as essential to private morality, civic virtue, and national identity.
 Moreover, any refusal to embrace a religious identity of any type is troubling for a large portion of Americans” (3).

 What explains this rather high distrust and dislike of atheists in American society?
 According to the study,